 After printing the document, you need to write your NIF on the Payment or Reimbursement Document and sign it, in order to submit it wherever is appropriate, according to the type of declaration selected.

-If the person performing a self-assessment is the taxpayer and does not have a NIF, for self-assessments that result in a payment due and nothing to reimburse, next to the 'NIF' field there will be a button for obtaining an identification code, which directs the user to a procedure that auto-generates an identification code into the 'NIF' field.
+Furthermore, if the person performing a self-assessment is the taxpayer and does not have a NIF, or tax code, for self-assessments that result in a payment due and nothing to reimburse, next to the ‘NIF' field there will be a button for obtaining an identification code, which directs the user to a procedure that auto-generates an identification code into the 'NIF' field.

 In the first step for assigning an identification code to a non-resident, you will need to enter your identification details.
 These include the email address where you want to receive the key, which will allow you to finalise the identification code acquisition process.